evoluteur/evolutility-ui-react/README.md

 <a name="Group"></a>
 ### Group

-Groups are used to visually divide Fields (in Edit and Browse views).
+Groups are used to separate Fields into panels in the Edit and Browse views.

 | Property     | Meaning                               |
 |--------------|---------------------------------------|